-According to Dr. Charles M. Clark, Jr. M.D., former chairman of the National Diabetes Education Program, “A person can have type 2 diabetes for 9 to 12 years before it’s discovered.
+According to Dr. Charles M. Clark, Jr., M.D., former chairman of the National Diabetes Education Program, “A person can have type 2 diabetes for 9 to 12 years before it’s discovered.
 During those years, harmful changes are already occurring, causing 5 to 10 percent to [already] have kidney disease at the time of diagnosis.”

-- uncontrolled hypertension (high blood pressure)
+- uncontrolled high blood pressure

-- uncontrolled hyperglycemia (high blood glucose)
+- uncontrolled high blood glucose

 - high cholesterol

-- family history of kidney disease
+- a family history of kidney disease

-- family history of heart disease
+- a family history of heart disease

 - cigarette smoking